linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 trigger large losses.
 Expanded dealer Treasury exposure could exacerbate these sell-offs, hampering the ability

-- f those dealers to make markets.
-Finally, the role
-- f repo markets in financing both dealers and leveraged Treasury holders, as well as the importance of Treasury collateral, tie short-term funding markets to the Treasury market, leading to potential spillovers into broader wholesale funding markets.
+of those dealers to make markets.
+Finally, the role of repo markets in financing both dealers and leveraged Treasury holders, as well as the importance of Treasury collateral, tie short-term funding markets to the Treasury market, leading to potential spillovers into broader wholesale funding markets.
 Future episodes of